CG4002-B06/Software_Visualizer/README.md

 # Software_Visualizer

-A Sci-Fi themed AR laser tag game brought to you by CG4002 B06.
+A Sci-Fi themed AR laser tag game brought to you by CG4002 B06 using Unity

 ## Setup
 1. Install git lfs from [here](https://git-lfs.com/)